Reed V. Tuckson, M.D. — Chair

 Hon.
 John D. Rockefeller IV

-Jay Rockefeller served five terms as a Democratic senator from West Virginia.
-He was chairman of the Alliance for Health Reform from its founding in 1991 to 2007, and honorary chairman from 2008 until he retired from the Senate in 2014.
+Senator Jay Rockefeller served five terms as a Democratic senator from West Virginia.
+He was chairman of the Alliance from its founding in 1991 to 2007, and honorary chairman from 2008 until he retired from the Senate in 2014.
 During his Senate tenure, Sen. Rockefeller chaired the U.S. Bipartisan Commission on the Future of Health Care (Pepper Commission) and the National Commission on Children.
 Under his leadership, the children’s commission became a model for bipartisan lawmaking on children’s education, welfare and health care issues.
 Sen. Rockefeller was also chairman of the Finance Committee’s Health Care Subcommittee, and chairman of the Senate Committee on Commerce, Science, and Transportation, among his other committee assignments.